Laura Ashley Keller Killed in Greenleaf Twp Car Accident

 Suspected DUI rollover on Highway 22 leaves Hutchinson woman dead, driver hospitalized

-Laura Ashley Keller, 40, was killed in a single-vehicle car accident on Minnesota Highway 22 near 180th Street in Greenleaf Township, according to the State Patrol.
+Laura Ashley Keller, 40, of Hutchinson, was killed in a single-vehicle wreck on State Highway 22 near 180th Street in Greenleaf Township, according to the Minnesota State Patrol.

 The northbound 2011 Chevrolet Malibu left the road at approximately 9:51 p.m., rolled multiple times, and came to a stop in a ditch.